-Lincoln used to be a leading luxury automaker, producing lavish coupes and sedans.
+Lincoln SUV- Lincoln used to be a leading luxury automaker, producing lavish coupes and sedans.
 While the Ford subsidiary continues to produce high-end vehicles, its lineup has shifted to primarily crossovers and SUVs.
-The entry-luxury MKZ and the famous Continental, with its attractive appearance and powerful engine, are the only sedans available.
+The entry-luxury MKZ and the famous Continental, with their attractive appearance and powerful engine, are the only sedans available.

 The three-row Navigator is the company’s other renowned nameplate.
 Underneath that range-topper, the brand’s shift back to traditional names is marked by stylish crossovers like the small Corsair and the all-new mid-size Aviator.